JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 # Tutorial

 With ConceptualClimateModels.jl one makes differential equation systems from _processes_.
-A _process_ is simply a particular equation defining a climate variable.
+A _process_ is simply a particular equation defining the dynamics of a climate variable.
-A vector of processes is composed by the user, and given to the main function [`processes_to_coupledodes`](@ref) which bundles them into a system of equations.
+A vector of processes is composed by the user, and given to the main function [`processes_to_coupledodes`](@ref) which bundles them into a system of equations that creates a dynamical system.

 !!! note "Familiarity with DynamicalSystems.jl and ModelingToolkit.jl"
     ConceptualClimateModels.jl builds on [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) for building the equations representing the climate model, and it builds on [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/dev/) to analyze the models.
 Familiarity with either package is good to have, and will allow you to faster and better understand the concepts discussed here.
 Nevertheless familiarity is actually optional as the steps required to use ConceptualClimateModels.jl are all explained in this tutorial.